-A key component of the 2016/2017 Annual Business Plan is the $5.34 Million Capital Expenditure budget.
-Council continues to focus on increasing asset renewals, in 2016/2017 $4.08 Million has been allocated for the renewal of a wide range of existing facilities and infrastructure.
-Council has also committed $1.26 Million for the upgrade and acquisition of new assets.
-To assist Council in funding this Capital Expenditure budget, in 2015 the Federal Government announced an increase in funding of Roads to Recovery for 2016/2017.
-The additional funds have been directed towards addressing the backlog of road infrastructure asset renewals.
+A key component of the 2019/20 Annual Business Plan is the $8.27 Million Capital Expenditure budget.
+Council continues to focus on increasing asset renewals.
+In 2019/20 $4.43 Million has been allocated for the renewal of a wide range of existing facilities and infrastructure.
+Council has also committed $3.83 Million for the upgrade and acquisition of new assets.

-Copies of the 2016/2017 Annual Business Plan and Financial Budget Statements are available from the Council's Millicent, Beachport and Penola Offices during normal business hours, or can be downloaded by clicking on the link below.
+Copies of the 2019/20 Annual Business Plan and Financial Budget Statements are available from the Council's Millicent, Beachport and Penola Offices during normal business hours, or can be downloaded by clicking on the link below:

 Rate in the Dollar